Chapter 13 — Quiet Before the Ledger

 The camp never went still, but I found a kind of silence inside it.

 Pots clanged, children ran between tents, the smell of meat and sweat clung to everything.
 I sat on the ground, wrists raw under the ropes, watching the firelight paint the smoke.
 Merlin lay tied close by, his chest rising too quickly even now, days later.
-Still tired.
+Still weary.
 Still not himself.

 I ran through it all in order, because order was the only thing I could make.
 The circle of fire.
 The chanting.
 Merlin's impossible glow.
 The Hollow Maw in the tunnels.
 The climb to a sky that wasn't our sky.
 A stream with silver fish.
 Bandits with ropes.
 And now this place, too large and too organized to be just a gang in the woods.